xcart/xcart-docs/_pages/kb_en/modules/x-payments_subscriptions/configuring_automated_execution_of_periodic_tasks_for_x-payments_subscriptions.md

 On a Windows server, a similar setup can be implemented using the Windows Task Scheduler.

-**Important**: For the correct work of the module, make sure that the server time zone setting is the same for the www-server and for the user under which cron is run.
+**Important**: For the correct work of the addon, make sure that the server time zone setting is the same for the www-server and for the user under which cron is run.